ayubf/Swish-Analytics/README.md

 ### Finding Patterns

-1. **Correlation with Career Year:**
+1. **Correlation with Age:**
-   - Explore the correlation between player performance and the year of their career.
+   - Explore the correlation between player performance and age.

 2. **Top Producing Colleges:**
    - Investigate which college produces the most and best NBA players.